exonum/exonum-doc/src/advanced/service-interaction.md

 ```

 !!! warning
-    The options in the IDL are for illustrative purposes only; Exonum
+    The options in the IDL are for illustrative purposes only.
+Exonum
     does not (yet) have a well-specified IDL for interfaces.

 In this case, the information necessary to perform a call to the service